jonisf87/fwk-plawrightBack/README.md

   - To lint, run: `npx eslint . --ext .ts --max-warnings=0`

 - **Registration Happy Path:**
-  - Now uses API registration only (bypasses UI and CAPTCHA).
+  - Uses API registration only (bypasses UI and CAPTCHA for reliability).
   - UI message validation is removed; only API response is asserted.
 - **Registration Negative Path:**
-  - Attempts UI registration, but if CAPTCHA blocks, falls back to API registration to validate password errors.
+  - Attempts UI registration, but if CAPTCHA or overlays block, falls back to API registration to validate password errors.
+- **Parallel User Scenarios:**
+  - Simulates two users in parallel: one filling the practice form (with robust modal/overlay handling and confirmation check), the other shuffling a sortable grid.
+  - All steps are resilient to ad overlays, modals, and timing issues.
 - **Selectors:**
   - All UI selectors for registration and login fields are based on the latest HTML attributes (see code for details).
 - **Credentials Storage:**